Tales of the Tempest: Development

+Release

 The game was originally announced as Tales DS in October 2005, with 2006 as its projected year of release.
 The game's official title was announced in December 2005.
 The game's release date was originally set for April 13, 2006.
 It was later announced that the game would be delayed.
 Its release date was moved to June 8 of the same year.
 It was then delayed again, with the release date being set as "before the end of 2006".
 The state reason for the delays was that the team needed extra time to properly develop the gameplay functions, which were specially designed for the DS.
 Yoshizumi later claimed personal responsibility for the delays.

+The game was originally described as a main entry in the Tales series.
+After the game's release, with the announcement of Tales of Innocence in July 2007, the series was divided between mainline "Mothership" titles and spin-off "Escort" titles.
+Tempest, described by Yoshizumi in 2007 as a precursor to Innocence, was officially reclassified as an Escort title at this point.
+It was speculated by Game Informer that the game's lack of critical and fan acclaim that caused the change, but this has not been confirmed.
+The game has yet to receive a western localization.
+Later, staff members of Innocence stated that Tempest was seen as a spin-off while still in development.
+This classification was changed again in 2020, with Tales games with original characters and stories being classified as "Original", compared to the "Crossover" titles which featured character cameos.